Tuesday, November 1, 2011

-As Jamiroquai evolved, the group remained professional and gifted, but were relegated to elevated session player status.
-It reflected in Jamiroquai's sound as the group began moving toward complex, concise, elevated structures that owed more to disco than just mere funk improvisations.
-Granted, closer inspection leads one to see that Jamiroquai (like Earth, Wind & Fire before them), moved on the same track black music did as funk and disco slowly merged during the mid-to-late-‘70’s into a delectable gestalt.
-The funk didn’t vanish, it just wasn’t the only thing there.
-Now raucous guitar solos hung alongside glistening electronic flourishes, and those strings became front and center stars.
+As Jamiroquai evolved, the group were relegated to elevated session player status.
+It reflected Jamiroquai's sound as they began moving toward concise structures that owed more to disco than funk improvisations.
+Granted, closer inspection showed Jamiroquai (like Earth, Wind & Fire before them) moved on the same track black music did when funk and disco merged during the mid-to-late-‘70’s.
+The funk didn't vanish, it just wasn't the only thing there anymore.

-Released one year ago today, Rock Dust Light Star (2010), their seventh album overall and first on Mercury Records after leaving Epic Records, was met with high expectations from fans and critics.
-The ingenious craft that went into A Funk Odyssey (2001) and Dynamite (2005) peered at the hybrid of funk and disco, with an electronic edge that was accessorial in nature.
-Both projects were met with commercial success, but divided Jamiroquai’s fans.
-Many enjoyed the forward momentum, but the ever loving didgeridoo crew core of fans yearned for a simpler Jamiroquai.
+Released one year ago today Rock Dust Light Star (2010), their seventh album overall and first on Mercury Records, was met with high expectations.
+The ingenious craft that went into A Funk Odyssey (2001) and Dynamite (2005) peered at the hybrid of funk-disco with an electronic edge that was accessorial.
+Both projects had commercial clout but divided Jamiroquai’s fans.

 "Blue Skies"